gabest11/HikaruNoGoSSA/README.md

 # HikaruNoGoSSA
-Restauration of the original Hikaru No Go fansub in Substation Alpha format
+Restauration of the original Hikaru No Go fansub in Substation Alpha (SSA) format

 ## Progress
 - 1-49 done